Weed in Mariupol

 Public Health and Safety Concerns

 The rising use of cannabis in Mariupol is not without its public health and safety concerns.
-While cannabis is often seen as a relatively mild drug compared to substances like alcohol or harder drugs, its regular use can still have negative consequences, particularly for young people.
 Studies have shown that cannabis use can impair cognitive function, memory, and concentration, especially when used frequently.

 The Debate Over Legalization